adlumal/hnswlib-mmap/README.md

 A fork of [hnswlib](https://github.com/nmslib/hnswlib) with memory-mapped storage and graph-only index support for large-scale vector search.

-This fork adds three features for working with indexes that exceed available RAM:
+This fork adds five features for working with indexes that exceed available RAM:

 1. **Graph-only mode**: Store only the graph structure (~95% smaller), with vectors provided externally
 2. **FP16 external vectors**: Use half-precision vectors with on-the-fly conversion
 3. **Sharded indexes**: Build indexes larger than RAM by splitting into independently-built shards
+4. **Product Quantization (PQ)**: Compress vectors to ~8x smaller with ~94% recall for extreme scale
+5. **IVF-HNSW**: Cluster-based shard routing to search only relevant shards, reducing I/O by 8-16x

 These features enable building and searching HNSW indexes with hundreds of millions of vectors on memory-constrained systems.